2020 Tennessee Senate election

-Elections for 16 of the 33 seats in Tennessee's State Senate was held on November 3, 2020, along with the Presidential, U.S. Senate, U.S. House, and State House elections.
-During this election, Republicans lost District 20, which is in the outskirts of Nashville.
+The 2020 Tennessee State Senate election was held on November 3, 2020, to elect 16 of the 33 seats for the Tennessee's State Senate.
+The elections coincided with the Presidential, U.S. Senate, U.S. House, and State House elections.
+The primary elections were held on August 6, 2020, with the exception of presidential primaries held on March 3 of that year.

-Primary elections were held on August 6, 2020, with the exception of presidential primaries held on March 3 of that year.
+Republicans lost District 20, which is in the outskirts of Nashville in Davidson County.

 Retirements

 One incumbent did not run for re-election in 2020.
-That incumbent is:
+That incumbent was: